Open civil partnerships to all

 From a personal perspective, the legacy of marriage – that it treated women as property for centuries, excluded same-sex couples until 2014, and still leaves room only for fathers’ names on marriage certificates – means that marriage is not an option for us.
 We want to raise our children as equal partners and feel that a civil partnership – a modern, symmetrical institution – sets the best example for them.

-We're also fighting on the political front.
-We've generated extensive cross-party parliamentary support with politicians from every major party now backing our cause.
+So we're pressing Ms. Mordaunt to open civil partnerships to all either by introducing fast-track legislation or by supporting Conservative MP Tim Loughton’s private members’ bill.
+We've already generated extensive cross-party parliamentary support for our cause.
 The London Assembly unanimously passed a motion supporting mixed-sex civil partnerships, and the mayor of London, Sadiq Khan, is in favour of opening civil partnerships to all.
-Conservative MP Tim Loughton’s private members’ bill to give mixed-sex couples the right to a civil partnership has also received cross-party backing.

 The forces in favour of reform now significantly outnumber those who remain opposed.
 The tide turned some time ago and there is only so long that the government can continue to swim against it.